South Falls at Silver Falls State Park, 177 feet tall with walk-behind access on the Trail of Ten Falls

 1. Ten Falls Trail: The Full Loop

-Waterfalls: All 10 waterfalls; South Falls, Lower South Falls, Lower North Falls, Double Falls, Drake Falls, Middle North Falls, Twin Falls, North Falls, Upper North Falls, and Winter Falls.
+Waterfalls: All 10: South Falls, Lower South Falls, Lower North Falls, Double Falls, Drake Falls, Middle North Falls, Twin Falls, North Falls, Upper North Falls, and Winter Falls.

 2. Ten Falls Trail: The Maple Ridge Loop

-This hike is much more manageable than doing the full loop while still hitting two of the most famous falls in Silver Falls State Park.
-This popular route begins with a view of South Falls from above and descends to a cave behind the 177-foot falls.
-For a 1-mile loop, return via the scenic bridge at the base of South Falls.
-For the full 2.6-miles, continue to Lower South Falls.
-Turn right on Maple Ridge Trail and climb 400 feet back to the South Falls Day-Use Area.
+Much more manageable than the full loop while still hitting the two most famous falls in the park.
+This route starts with a view of South Falls from above, descends behind the 177-foot falls, then continues to Lower South Falls.
+For a 1-mile version, return via the bridge at the base of South Falls.
+For the full 2.6 miles, continue to Lower South Falls, turn right onto Maple Ridge Trail, and climb 400 feet back to the day-use area.
+You can also do it as a there-and-back.

-Lower North Falls, Double Falls, Drake Falls, Middle North Falls, Twin Falls, North Falls, Upper North Falls, and Winter Falls.
+Misses: Lower North Falls, Double Falls, Drake Falls, Middle North Falls, Twin Falls, North Falls, Upper North Falls, Winter Falls.

 Maple Ridge Loop map